openfaas/docs/docs/cli/install.md

 Use-cases for the Docker image:

-* Generate the build context without running `docker build`  - `faas-cli --shrinkwrap`
+* Generate the build context without running `docker build`  - `faas-cli build --shrinkwrap`
 * Deploy an existing image to a remote server `faas-cli deploy`
 * Manage secrets with `faas-cli secret`
 * Invoke functions via cron with `faas-cli invoke`